-Often, it’s best to come up with a UVP after the customer has had a chance to know your product or service a bit better.
+Often, it’s best to come up with a UVP after the customer has had a chance to know your product or service better.
 Ask yourself, “What one thing will make you say, this is what I wanted from the beginning, and the price is fair.'”
 An example could be how an umbrella will make rainwear more useful.

 6. Present the problem Clearly

 For example, your company could improve customer service, but where do you begin?
 Define your problem, system, challenge, customer fear, or pain point.
 Describe the solution eloquently, both in the product and service or solution.
 Being patient with your story will expand it to fit the topic.
-Your audience likes to hear a problem or struggle spelled out, over-delivered and dealt with in detail.
+Your audience likes to hear a problem or struggle spelled out, over-delivered, and dealt with in detail.

 Subtract what isn’t unique and what isn’t evident from the pitch.
-Personalize By Default, and most web pitches are written generic bio style.
+Personalize By Default, and most web pitches are written in generic bio style.

 - Be consistent with your writing style.

-- always use active voice
+- Always use an active voice.

 - Use short sentences for a conversational tone that is appealing to readers.